Vought F4U Corsair: Tunisia

-France recognized Tunisian independence and sovereignty in 1956 but continued to station military forces at Bizerte and planned to extend the airbase.
+France recognized Tunisian independence and sovereignty in 1956, but continued to station military forces at Bizerte and planned to extend the airbase.
 In 1961, Tunisia asked France to evacuate the base.
 Tunisia imposed a blockade on the base on 17 July, hoping to force its evacuation.
-This resulted in a battle between militiamen and the French military which lasted three days.
-French paratroopers, escorted by Corsairs of the 12F and 17F Flotillas, were dropped to reinforce the base and the Aéronavale launched air strikes on Tunisian troops and vehicles between 19–21 July, carrying out more than 150 sorties.
+This resulted in a three-day battle between militiamen and the French military.
+French paratroopers, escorted by Corsairs of the 12F and 17F Flotillas, were dropped to reinforce the base, and the Aéronavale launched air strikes on Tunisian troops and vehicles between 19 and 21 July, carrying out more than 150 sorties.
 Three Corsairs were damaged by ground fire.

 French experiments

 In early 1959, the Aéronavale experimented with the Vietnam War-era SS.11 wire-guided anti-tank missile on F4U-7 Corsairs.
 The 12.F pilots trained for this experimental program were required to manually pilot the missile at approximatively two kilometers from the target on low altitude with a joystick using the right hand while keeping track of a flare on its tail, and piloting the aircraft using the left hand; an exercise that could be very tricky in a single-seat aircraft under combat conditions.
 Despite reportedly effective results during the tests, this armament was not used with Corsairs during the ongoing Algerian War.